jtgi/flex-channel-janitor/README.md

 # Flex Channel Janitor
 Cleans up any lingering Proxy sessions that have lost their associated tasks.

+*Note:* If you want Flex to do this for you automatically just enable janitor on your Flex Flow.
+For more information see [here](https://www.twilio.com/docs/flex/api/flow#create-a-flex-flow-with-studio)

 ## Usage
 ```sh
 flex-channel-janitor --account-sid AC46f5800f249d224c431c937528128afb --auth-token 73286632772f1fc262a05fbgaaj6h2de